Asia (1815 ship)

 Asia was a merchant ship launched at Calcutta in 1815 for Charles Hackett.
-She made four voyages transporting convicts from Great Britain to Australia, and two voyages under charter to the British East India Company (EIC) between 1826-1830.
+She made four voyages transporting convicts from Great Britain to Australia, and between 1826 and 1830, two voyages under charter to the British East India Company (EIC).
 She was hulked or broken up c.1860.

 Career

 Between 1815 and 1826, Asia was a "country ship", sailing along India's coasts.
 She also traded with England as a "licensed ship", i.e., a vessel that traded with England with the permission of the EIC.